Amy Kurutz Lenhardt

 Hello!
 Welcome to Studio Amy Images and my fine art photography.

 Dad was the family photographer who captured all our moments.
 When I found two of his old cameras in the attic, I stashed them away in my room before anyone could toss them.
 I knew his hands pushed the buttons to create those little squares of memories that kept him alive for me.
-I would sit in my room and look at every photo over and over and over during my teenage years.
+A good chunk of my teenage years were spent sitting in my room looking at every photo over and over and over.
 My obsession with photography began as a way to continue a story that had come to an end too soon.

 I was a product of the Kodak Instamatic and Polaroid One Step era.
-On my 16th birthday I was gifted a manual SLR and the obsession was in full swing capturing everything I could find.
-That is when I started my weekend trips to anywhere just to shoot rolls and rolls of film.
-I learned to develop my own film in school, standing in the darkroom watching a photo appear on a piece of paper soaked in a tray of chemicals was sheer magic.
+On my 16th birthday I was gifted a manual SLR and my photography obsession was in full swing capturing everything I could find.
+I started taking weekend trips to anywhere just to shoot rolls and rolls of film.
+Soon enough, I learned to develop my own film in school.
+Standing in the darkroom watching a photo appear on a piece of paper soaked in a tray of chemicals was sheer magic.
 Then came digital, I received my first compact digital camera after my second child was born and quickly after that I moved on to a DSLR.
 The immediate gratification of seeing a shot right after it is taken is certainly addicting.
-I can immediately delete the bad shots and keep the good ones.
+Delete the bad shots?
+Who would have thought?
+Genius!
+Obsession goes deeper!
 Editing my photos is a natural extension to my graphic design background.
 I started creating my own fine art photography in a style that meshes with my graphic design.
-I prefer editing some of my work in a nostalgic style using muted colors, but a lot of my work is also bolder and sharper via my graphic design chops.
-I also possess a large body of work in black & white as this is a true classic, romantic look that I have always been drawn to going back to the family snapshots of the 1930’s - 50’s.
-I started to work with film again on occasion as it feels like a lost art and shooting film brings me back to my roots where I need to know my camera and think twice before pressing the shutter.
+Some of my editing mimics a nostalgic style using muted colors, while more of my work is bolder and sharper via my graphic design chops.
+My favorite is still the classic look of black & white.
+A romantic look that I have always been drawn to going back to the family snapshots of the 1930’s - 50’s.
+On occasion I break out the old cameras and shoot film.
+Film feels like a lost art and shooting it brings me back to my roots.
+Keeps me on my toes as I need to know my camera and how to set up a shot.

 I’m creating new work all the time, preferring the great outdoors as my main focus with capturing special moments a close second.
-I want to continue the story I found in boxes in an attic decades ago by adding my vision and experiences to keep the story alive.
-Thank you Dad for this gift!
+I am continuing the story I found in boxes in an attic decades ago.
+My vision and adventures will keep the story alive.
+Thank you Dad for this everlasting gift!